timbru31/SilkSpawners/README.md

 # If a spawner is destroyed, should the egg be dropped
 destroyDropEgg: false

+# If a spawner is destroyed, should XP be dropped
+destroyDropXP: 0

+# If a spawner is mined, should it be directly added to the inventory of the player
+dropSpawnerToInventory: false

 # Flag a spawner as already mined to prevent XP duping
 preventXPFarming: true

 # Drops XP only when a spawner is destroyed and not mined via SilkTouch
 dropXPOnlyOnDestroy: false

-# If a spawner is destroyed, should XP be dropped
-destroyDropXP: 0

 # If a spawner is destroyed, should iron bars be dropped
 destroyDropBars: 0

 # Should the player be able to craft spawners
 craftableSpawners: false